marianasvega/WRO_FE-CETYS/README.md

 ### `Robot´s Vision (Pixy 2 Camera) 📷`

-In order for our vehicle to detect the obstacles on the rink (red and green traffic lights and the parking walls), we decided to use the Pixy2 Camera.
-Pixy2 can be programmed to detect specific signatures by recognizing it´s shape and/or color.
+(the syntaIn order for our vehicle to detect the obstacles on the rink (red and green traffic lights and the parking walls), we decided to use the The Pixy2 Camera is a versatile vision sensor designed for robotics and automation projects.
+It offers powerful image recognition capabilities and is user-friendly for integrating visual processing into various applications.
 After you complete the settings on the camera´s app, you are all set to start programming what you want your vehicle to do when detecting each signature.
-For example, we used the following code (the syntaxis of the commands correspond to the Pixy2 Arduino library):
+For example, we used the following code xis of the commands correspond to the Pixy2 Arduino library):

   ```ruby
 pixy.ccc.getBlocks();